These are the people who keep Ya’ Thi Néné running.

 Administrative & Communications Assistant

-Ashley is a proud member of the Black Lake Denesųłiné First Nation with roots in Stony Rapids.
+Ashley is a member of the Black Lake Denesųłiné First Nation with roots in Stony Rapids and is the Administrative and Communications Assistant with Ya’thi Néné Lands and Resources.
 She holds a Business Administration Diploma from SIIT and is currently pursuing a Bachelor of Commerce with a major in Management at the Edwards School of Business.
 Ashley brings a wealth of customer service experience, which will be an asset in her role supporting our internal operations and serving the communities of the Athabasca Basin.
-She’s always excited to learn more about the important work we do at Ya’thi Néné Lands and Resources and is eager to put her education and experience into action.
+She's always excited to learn more about the important work we do at Ya’thi Néné Lands and Resources and is eager to put her education and experience into action.

 Your Community Land Technicians are our boots on the ground